darkfeline/dantalian/doc/guide/library.rst

 Tagging Directories
 -------------------

-Because directories cannot be hard linked, dantalian must first convert them before directories can be tagged.
+Directories generally are not allowed to be hard linked in most file systems, for various reasons.
+However, symbolic links are regular files and thus can be hard linked, even if they point to a directory.  dantalian leverages this, but care should be taken.

+dantalian can convert directories.
 Converting a directory moves it to a special location under ``.dantalian`` and replaces it with an absolute symbolic link to its new location.
+This allows directories to be tagged just like other files.

+This feature imposes an extra requirement on the library root directory.
+Namely, when the root directory path is changed, the symbolic links of all converted directories must be fixed by running ``dantalian fix``.
+Also, unlike regular files, which can be freely hard linked to directories outside of the library (and tagged in other libraries), if you hard link the symbolic link of a dantalian-converted directory outside of it, move the library, and run ``dantalian fix``, it will break the external hard links.
+If this is one of your use cases, place the directories in a fixed location outside of the library, create a symlink, and then tag it with dantalian instead of using ``dantalian convert``.  ``dantalian convert`` is best used for tagging tags;
+you *can* use it for tagging directories (e.g., scanned books, entire albums as a single unit), but if you forsee moving the library and hard linking the symlinks elsewhere, use the method mentioned above.

 Because converted directories are all kept in one location, no two converted directories may have the same name.
 However, the name of the directory dantalian keeps track of and the name of the symbolic link that users will be interacting with are separate.
 Thus, if there's a naming conflict, the actual directory can be renamed, and the symbolic links follow the naming rules as above.
-This feature imposes an extra requirement on the library root directory.
-Namely, when the root directory path is changed, the symbolic links of all converted directories must be fixed.  dantalian provides this functionality, but ``dantalian fix`` must be called each time.

 Nested Libraries
 ----------------